danclab/laMEG/README.md

        python install.py --no_matlab_runtime

-4. Before using, deactivate and reactivate the environment
+4. Before using, deactivate and reactivate the environment for changes to environment variables to take effect:

        conda deactivate
        conda activate <env name>